 One of the best ways to keep your New Year’s resolutions is planning success.
-There are many planning guides, journal methods, and calendars out there; but today I want to share with you my secret for planning success in the New Year and throughout the year.
+There are many planning guides, journal methods, and calendars out there; but today I want to share with you my best secret for planning success in the New Year and throughout the year.

 Meet the NeuYear calendar.

 My friend Jesse invented it several years ago for his own personal use and after he shared some photos of it on facebook (Instagram wasn’t a thing back then) his friends begged him to make more and sell them.
 And so he did and I am forever grateful.

 At first glance…

 it’s just a big wall calendar.
 But as you look closer your realize it’s a life changing tool for finally having a solid concept of the passage of time.
 This calendar is unlike any I have ever tried.
 As a super abstract brain INTP, I need to see time visually or isn’t real to me (and even then it’s still pretty abstract but I’m at least grounded in reality).
 The problem I’ve had with every other calendar is that I lose the sense of flow between months.

 How many times have you forgotten a big appointment the first week of the next month because you didn’t see it on your calendar?